ga-wdi-lessons/js-events-callbacks/readme.md

 Refresh the page.
 Observe and spend three minutes answering the following questions...

+* What happens when you click the start button?
+* What does `clearInterval` do?
 * What happens when you click the "start" button a bunch of times in a row?
-Why?
-* When you do this, why doesn't the "stop" button seem to work?

-**What does `clearInterval` do?**

 ## Demo: Asynchronicity with Timers